Emily9121/EmilyLittleWarehouse/README.md

 Added a "Send to Bluetooth" button for Stickers.

+Added a quick AI-generated port of the app for Python for quick testing [DO NOT USE IN PRODUCTION!!!]

 ## What?

 Emily's Little Warehouse is a Snipe-IT client for Windows Mobile 6+ - It was made to re-use a Motorola/Zebra/Symbol MC65 barcode reader that is available for very cheap online.